techidaily/site-ai-voice-clone/source/_posts/how-to-make-talking-emoji-on-iphone-in-easy-steps-for-2024.md

 ![Add voiceover to your iPhone talking emoji](https://images.wondershare.com/virbo/article/2024/02/speak-emoji-iphone-6.jpg)

  Once you've finished editing your video, click "Generate Video" to export your creation.
-If you need assistance with creating your talking Memoji, you can refer to the video tutorial to make[talking emoji for iPhone](https://www.youtube.com/watch?v=GDqbSvhec9M) .
+If you need assistance with creating your talking Memoji, you can refer to the video tutorial to make [talking emoji for iPhone](https://www.youtube.com/watch?v=GDqbSvhec9M) .

 ## Conclusion